top of page

 Choir of the Lille Opera

-Tosca is a monument of the lyrical repertoire.
-How do you approach this work?
+Tosca is a monumental opera in the repertoire.
+How does one approach this opera?

-Tosca is both a complete and reassuring work for a director because it has an exceptional musical and emotional force.
-But it is also a work with a thousand references and legendary productions, and we must strive to reveal more to the viewer, novice or experienced, what touches us the most.
-Offer a reading that still reveals its novelty today.
+Tosca is both a complete and reassuring opera for a stage director as there is an exceptional musical and emotional force to it.
+But is also an opera with a thousand references and legendary productions so one must endeavour to reveal to the spectator, whether a beginner or a more experienced spectator even more of what moves us most.
+One must endeavour to give the audience a reading of this opera that even today reveals its originality.

-Recall that the action takes place in June 1800, in a Rome where Queen Marie-Caroline of Austria reigns terror and subdues opponents of the monarchical regime.
-And when Puccini composed his opera at the end of the 1890s, the reign of Umberto I was marked by the authoritarianism of the government, which violently repressed the demonstrations of the working poor.
-Like almost all of Europe, Italy was then shaken by anarchist movements.
-When it was created in January 1900, Tosca's political dimension - almost unprecedented in the history of opera - provoked the indignation of part of the public and even raised fears of an attack in the theater.
-Why ?
-Without a doubt because Mario believes in a code of human and political values which leads him without thinking to give his life rather than betray.
-Because Tosca herself, however taken by doubt and jealousy, will end like Angelotti by choosing her death rather than allowing herself to be killed.
-Because everyone, faced with Scarpia who believes only in strength and terror, must choose: obey, serve or oppose.
+One must not forget that the action takes place in June 1800, in the city of Rome where Marie-Caroline of Austria has imposed a reign of terror and subdued the opponents to the monarchy.
+When Puccini composes his opera at the end of the eighteen-nineties, Umberto the First’s reign is dominated by an authoritarian government that violently represses the demonstrations of the working poor.
+As almost all over Europe, Italy is shaken up by anarchist movements.
+When Tosca was created in 1900, its political dimension which was almost unheard of in the history of opera until then, caused indignation among some of the spectators and there was even fear of a terrorist attack in the theatre.
+Why?
+No doubt because Mario believes in a code of human and political values that make him give his own life without a second thought rather than be a traitor.
+Even if she is full of doubt and jealousy, Tosca herself will undergo the same fate, when she chooses to kill herself rather than be killed.

-So you chose to take us back to the Rome of 1800?
+So you have chosen to take us back to Rome in 1800?

-The action is going well in Rome and during the Battle of Marengo in 1800, it is explicit in the libretto and therefore does not need to be pressed.
+The action indeed takes place in Rome during the Battle of Marengo in 1800; this is clearly shown in the libretto and does not need to be stressed

-How did you adapt to the constraints linked to the exceptional situation in which this production occurs?
+How did you adapt to the specific constraints due to the exceptional circumstances for this production?

-How do you work with the singers in the perspective of a recording?
+How do you work with the singers in the perspective of capture?

 bottom of page